omarabedelkader/omarabedelkader.github.io/_pages/about.md

   - /about.html
 ---

-Omar ABEDELKADER is a skilled AI Engineer and Researcher specializing in Natural Language Processing (NLP), Deep Learning, and Applied Mathematics.
-With a strong background in data science.
+Omar is a skilled AI Engineer and Researcher specializing in Artificial Intelligence, Deep Learning, and Software Engineer, with a strong background in Data Science.

-Omar has gained professional experience at INERIS and LIPN, where he focused on generative models, machine learning.
-Omar is multilingual, proficient in various programming languages, and interested in exploring the intersection of AI and linguistics.
+Omar has gained professional experience at INERIS and LIPN, where he focused on generative models, Machine Learning, Software Engineer.
+Omar is multilingual, proficient in various programming languages, and interested in exploring the intersection of AI and Software Enginneerings.